Kevin-Gong-Was-Taken/Farming_Game/README.md

 # Farming_Game
-This is the repository for the Developer and Artists
+This is the repository for the Developer and Artists of this game